Paskeville, South Australia: History

 Paskeville is within the traditional lands of the indigenous Narungga people.
-The first European explorers to traverse Northern Yorke Peninsula were John Hill and Thomas Burr, on horseback.
+The first European explorers to traverse the Northern Yorke Peninsula were John Hill and Thomas Burr, on horseback.
 On 28 April 1840 they camped overnight near present-day Paskeville and later reported they had discovered extensive fertile land there.
 The area known as Green's Plains, after John Green who established a sheep station there in 1851, was soon occupied by sheep graziers, who held occupation licences until closer settlement came two decades later.

 The Hundred of Kulpara was proclaimed on 12 June 1862.
 Surveys soon followed, including the surveyed township of Kulpara.
 The District Council of Green's Plains was established in 1871 bringing local administration to the hundreds of Kulpara and Kadina.
 Pioneer farmers cleared the land for cropping, but there was no town at Paskeville until 1878, when a station was established on the new Port Wakefield to Kadina railway.
 The surveyed town which surrounded this station was on 4 March 1880 named after General Edward Hanson Paske, brother-in-law of the incumbent Governor, Sir William Jervois.

+Paskeville was located on the Balaklava-Moonta railway line.
 The railway yards at Paskeville were soon busily thronged by local farmers with transhipments of bagged wheat and barley, as well as wool.
 Goods sheds were built in 1887, while silos were built later for bulk grain handling.
 These products were generally exported through the port of Wallaroo.
-The township also provided commercial and community support services, including churches, a school, grocer and baker, and a hotel (originally named the Railway Hotel).
+The township also provided commercial and community support services, including churches, a school, a grocer and baker, and a hotel (originally named the Railway Hotel).
 Gaslight came to Paskeville in 1903, a new post office in 1925, and a 32-volt power supply until 1953.
-The township thrived for a time, but the closure of the railway, plus better roads and shopping options, eventually stalled its growth.
+The township thrived for a time, but the closure of the railway in the 1980s, plus better roads and shopping options, eventually stalled its growth.